FollyMaddy/scraper-tools/README.md

 Extra info about the name of the script :

 00 is added so script can be found after all files have been downloaded.

+# Program : archive.sh

+Use :

+Get your desired directory's from --the archive-- !

+How to run :

+Make the program executable, dubbleclick and choose open in terminal.

+Or run it from the terminal with : ./archive.sh

+Extra info :

+Edit my crypted script for your use.